 The answer that screenwriters Geneva Robertson-Dworet and Anna Boden & Ryan Fleck (who also co-directed the film) came up with is genius.
-That’s not just because their solution elegantly solves this problem, but because it interweaves the story’s theme, character, and structure into a composite whole that works on three different levels.
+That’s not just because their solution elegantly solves this problem, but because it interweaves the movie’s theme, character, and story structure into a composite whole that works on three different levels.

 So let’s break down why Captain Marvel has such an effective story structure, and how it uses our own expectations to make its thematic payoff so powerful.

 WARNING: SPOILERS AHEAD for Captain Marvel — and while I’m usually dismissive about the impact of spoilers, this movie actually does work better if you don’t know what’s coming next.

 Level One: Captain Marvel’s Plot

 First, let’s be honest:

 Marvel screenwriters have a more complicated job than they ever get credit for.